Cloud-Innovation-Partners/cloudtdms/README.md

            **`location`** provider.
 A list of all the **providers** and available generators can be found in the [Providers](docs/providers.md) section

 ---

+**Generate Profiling Report :**

+In order to generate profiling reports for your data, you simply need to place your `CSV` data file inside the `user-data` directory of the project. `CloudTDMS` will stage the data for profiling and generate reports inside the `profiling_reports` directory.
+Please refer [Data Profiling](docs/data_profiling.md) section for details about the types of reports generated.

+>Note : profiling reports are generated for CSV data only, CloudTDMS supports CSV files only in current version

+**Perform Data Masking :**
+With `CloudTDMS` you can perform various data masking operations besides generating synthetic data.
+You can:

++ Anonymize sensitive data with synthetic data
++ Encrypt data with available encryption techniques
++ Perform masking using pseudo characters
++ Shuffle data
++ Perform nullying and deletion operations

+Please refer [Data Masking](docs/data_masking.md) section for details about the usage and different masking operations available.

 # License
 Copyright 2020 [Cloud Innovation Partners](http://cloudinp.com)